okeeffed/demo-turborepo/README.md

 This has been updated to also test out Kodiak and deployments for GitHub packages.

-This also uses Yarn v1 as a demo and deploys to Vercel.

 ## Commands

 | Command        | Does              |